paulmelis/pm_markdown_extensions/README.md

     No, this is currently not supported.
 It would be a bit tricky to provide, as it would mean requiring syntax to differentiate between "set on parent table" and "set on parent row".
-Perhaps a `<` could serve for that, but it's currently not implemented.
+Perhaps a `<` marker could serve for that, but it's currently not implemented.

 * This would make a great addition to include in Python-Markdown's attr_list extension itself.
 Can you ask to include it?